Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 These settings are explained below.

 ### Sonde PCB version
 The crucial part of the initial configuration is to set the appropriate sonde hardware version.
+Not setting the correct version will either cause compilation errors or result in a non fully-working device.
 ```cpp
 #define RSM4x4 //new pcb versions
 //#define RSM4x2 //old pcb versions, also rsm4x1